 NRS 205.481 – Overview of Criminal Statutes Related to Forgery by creation, alteration or deletion of data, information, image, program, signal or sound contained in computer

-If you or a loved one is charged with allegedly committing a crime involving forgery by creation, alternation, deletion of data, image, program, sound or signal, you could be subject of prosecution in criminal court and may be convicted of a felony offense.
+If you or a loved one is charged with allegedly committing a crime involving forgery by creation, alteration, or deletion of data, image, program, sound, or signal, you could be subject to prosecution in criminal court and may be convicted of a felony offense.

 According to NRS 205.481, a personal who willfully, knowingly and without previous authorization is engaged in the creation, alteration or deletion of any information, data, image, program signal or sound that is in any network, system or computer, if it is done on a printed or written document or instrument, has committed forgery, as outlined in NRS.205.090 and/or NRS 205.095.

-NRS 205.090 states that a person who falsely makes, forges or counterfeits a record, charter, letters, patent, dead lead, will, bank bill or note, post note, check draft, etc. is guilty of forgery.
+NRS 205.090 states that a person who falsely makes, forges, or counterfeits a record, charter, letters, patent, deed, will, bank bill or note, post note, check draft, etc., is guilty of forgery.

 • Made a false entry into a public record or account;